Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with binary outcomes

 Thus, we prepare 20 random bit strings of different length, ranging from $\mathrm{N}_q = 1$ to $\mathrm{N}_q = 19$.
 After executing the quantum circuits and measuring the results, we obtain the unmitigated initial estimates.
 We then apply the Bayesian mitigation procedure outlined in the previous section, as described by Eqs. \eqref{eq:many-qubit-bayes}-\eqref{eq:many-qubit-bayes-simp}.

-In Fig. \ref{fig:state_prep}(b), we display the success probability averaged over the 20 realizations as a function of the multiqubit string length, comparing it with the unmitigated probability.
-By comparing the mitigated results with the original unmitigated estimates, we can quantitatively assess the effectiveness of our error mitigation approach across different qubit lengths.
-We observe that the unmitigated success probability decreases rapidly as the string length increases, highlighting the challenge posed by measurement errors in longer sequences.
-On the other hand, applying the Bayesian measurement error mitigation results in significantly higher success probabilities across all lengths.
-Notably, for the longest string considered (19 qubits), the success probability improves from approximately $26 \%$ without mitigation to $92 \%$ after mitigation with just $10^3$ shots.
+In Fig. \ref{fig:state_prep} (b), we display the success probabilities obtained over 20 realizations as a function of the multiqubit string length, comparing them against the unmitigated ones.
+We observe that the unmitigated success probabilities decrease rapidly as the string length increases, highlighting the challenge posed by measurement errors in longer sequences.
+However, applying Bayesian measurement error mitigation results in significantly higher success probabilities across all lengths.
+In particular, for the longest string considered (19 qubits), the average success probability improves from approximately $26 \%$ without mitigation to $92 \%$ after mitigation with only $10^3$ shots. {Furthermore, we observe that mitigated values have a narrower distribution around the mean for each qubit number.}

 In Fig. \ref{fig:state_prep} (c), we focus on a fixed multiqubit string length of \(\mathrm{N_q} = 16\) and plot the mitigated and unmitigated success probabilities as a function of the number of shots.
 We observe that, while the unmitigated success probability shows only slight improvement with an increasing number of shots, the mitigated probability experiences a substantial enhancement.
 For instance, with $10^4$ shots, the mitigated success probability reaches approximately $93\%$.
 This demonstrates the significant effectiveness of the Bayesian error mitigation technique in improving the accuracy of quantum measurements, even as the number of shots increases.